Table of contents

 Beekeeping in the real world

 If you do not intervene, one of her daughters will become the new queen.
 She carries the desired trait from both her mother and father, but when she mates, she mates with the local stock of drones.
 Perhaps some of those drones have the hygienic gene, especially if some other local beekeepers bought bees from the same breeder.
-But most of the drones have no such trait.
+But most drones have no such trait.
 So whether your colony shows resistance or not is a numbers game.

 Nearly all varroa-resistant genes are recessive,4 so if your new queen mates 16 times, and only one or two of those matings are with a drone with varroa-resistant genes, you will have, at most, just two subfamilies in your colony exhibiting the trait.
 Assuming all subfamilies are represented equally, that would be about 1/8 of the bees or 12.5%—perhaps too low to do much good.
 The more varroa-resistant drones in the area, the better chance you have of seeing some resistance.